sean-johnston/altair-panel/README.md

 The application requires the following dependences:

 * Python 3: Python 3 needs to be installed, to run the application.
 I have developed it using version 3.12.3.
 Older versions may work, but are not guaranteed.

+* **Note:** I have found that version 3.9 or older will not work with this code.

 * Tkinter: The application is written using the Tkinter graphical user interface.
 It is not using any special functionally, and should work on multiple platforms.